DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-sanctum.md

 >
 > Please read Laravel Sanctum's [SPA Authentication setup guide](https://laravel.com/docs/sanctum#spa-authentication) before proceeding.

-SPA Authentication means that you have a frontend-based application that will be calling your own application's protected `api` endpoints (via the `auth:sanctum` middleware).
+SPA Authentication means that you have a frontend-based application that will be sending requests to your own application's protected route endpoints (via the `auth:sanctum` middleware).

 ### Preparing The Authentication Guard